Create custom reports

 - Select an aggregation function that you want applied to the data for the first metric.
 You can select an aggregation function to display the Sum, Average, Min, or Max values.

-- Click + Measure to add additional measures.
+- Click + Metric to add additional metrics.

 - Choose your drilldown dimensions, such as an Edge API Proxy.
 Every dimension you add (by clicking + Drilldown) constrains the data set used to generate the reports.
 In effect, you're presenting more and more specific data with each drilldown.